imattau/nostr-community-conventions/ncc-06-js/README.md

 ...
 - **Relay & Service mode helpers** (`getRelayMode`, `setRelayMode`) so you can control whether your service is *public* (publishes NCC-05 locators) or *private`.

+## Why NCC-06?
+(Identity vs Location)

+Unlike DNS, which binds a service to a **location** (domain/IP), NCC-06 binds a service to an **identity** (Public Key / Npub).

+- **Portability:** Move your service to a new IP, Tor address, or provider instantly.
+Clients follow the *key*, not the server.
+- **Censorship Resistance:** Discovery happens via decentralized relays, not centralized root servers.
+- **Trust:** End-to-end authentication is built-in.
+The "K" fingerprint ensures the server you connect to is authorized by the identity you resolved.

 ## Usage

 Install directly from the repository (example workspace):